Gordon Reid (rugby union): Professional career

 Reid has played over 100 times for the Glasgow Warriors.

 After 7 years at Glasgow Warriors Reid departed the club when his contract expired in the summer of 2017.

 On 1 June 2017 it was announced he had signed for newly promoted London Irish in the English Premiership.

 For the start of the 2019–20 season it was announced that Reid would join the Super 6 side, the Ayrshire Bulls.

 On 29 November 2019 it was announced that in addition to playing for the Ayrshire Bulls, Reid would once again join Glasgow Warriors in a partnership contract between the Pro14 and Super 6 side.

 On 11 March 2020 it was announced that Reid had signed for Northampton Saints.
 Saints' scrum coach Matt Ferguson said the capture of Reid was 'top of the shopping list'.
 He departed the club in June 2020 having not been able to play due to the COVID-19 pandemic.
 In November 2021 he joined Wasps RFC on a short-term contract.

 International career

 Reid was called into the Scotland squad for the first time during the 2012 end-of-year rugby union tests and made an appearance on the substitute's bench against Tonga on 24 November, however he did not make it onto the field for his international debut.
 Reid made his Scotland debut v USA on the 2014 tour, and was a member of the Scotland Squad at the 2015 Rugby World Cup.
 He scored his first try for Scotland in the Calcutta Cup game of the 2017 Six Nations Championship.

 Outside of rugby

-Reid made the headlines on 24 November 2019 when after investigating a burning smell – which he initially thought may have his tumble drier – he ran into a neighbour's house and saved a man from a burning building.
+Reid made the headlines on 24 November 2019 when after investigating a burning smell – which he initially thought may have been his tumble dryer – he ran into a neighbour's house and saved a man from a burning building.